Fishing in the Vail Valley & Beaver Creek, Colorado

 Click here to view local professional fishing guides in the Vail Valley.

 If fly-fishing doesn’t interest you, there are literally countless other activities available in the Vail Valley for your family vacation.
 Here are just a few options:

 Epic Discovery on Vail Mountain.
 Zip, fly, tour, tube: how will you discover Vail Mountain?
 With ropes courses, ziplines, alpine coaster and much more.
 The options are endless at Epic Discovery, the ultimate playground!

-Golfing in the Vail valley means stunning mountain backdrops, a wide variety of courses and the unbeatable Colorado summer climate.
+Golfing in the Vail Valley means stunning mountain backdrops, a wide variety of courses and the unbeatable Colorado summer temperatures.
 Enjoy a day at Vail Golf Club or Gypsum Creek Golf Club, two of the area’s favorite courses, both open to the public.

 Dobson Ice Arena is one of the largest ice facilities on Colorado’s Western Slope.
 Big enough to host concerts, it’s open year-round for hockey, figure skating and broomball.
 It offers a variety of public-skate times, classes, leagues and competitions.

 Horseback Riding and Trail Rides are one of the best ways to take in the Colorado scenery.
 There is nothing more serene than getting into the beautiful backcountry on the back of a beautiful horse.
 Kids (and adults) love to play cowboy for the day!